 “Oh, can I just have all of them?” or “Just put them all on a memory stick” have become strange yet common pre-wedding negotiation phrases used by couples when meeting with potential wedding photographers.
 Becoming worryingly common, too, is the: “can we just have all the RAWs?”
-This is an awful prospect for all photographer because, even though we try to get as much right in camera as possible, edition and post-processing is a fundamental part of the process.
+This is an awful prospect for all photographers because, even though we try to get as much right in camera as possible, edition and post-processing are fundamental parts of the process.
 We’ll deal with this later.

-Secondly, because having all the photos is going to give you a quantity over quantity dynamic.
-Let’s do an analogy.
-Calvin Klein makes jeans, really nice jeans.
+Secondly, having all the photos is going to give you a quantity over quantity dynamic.
+Let’s do an analogy: Calvin Klein makes jeans, really nice jeans.
 In fact, Calvin won a bunch of awards for being awesome at designing stuff.
-However, Calvin (not personally any more) also carefully selects the jeans; the cut of the fabric, the consistency of the stitching, and the colours.
+However, Calvin (not personally anymore) also carefully selects the jeans; the cut of the fabric, the consistency of the stitching, and the colours.
 If the jeans don’t measure up, they don’t get the label, and you can buy them in Walmart instead.
 Wedding photography is the same.

 Let’s have a look at these images, they’re nice, but they’re really similar.
-I took them so that I wouldn’t get a single blink-shot, so that the position of the legs would be as easy on the eye as possible, and so that their facial expressions was as lovely as possible.
-Choosing between them as a client is not only really hard, it also dilutes the impact of the image and feels disappointing.
+I took them so that I wouldn’t get a weird head position and so that the position of the legs would be as easy on the eye as possible, and so that their facial expressions were as lovely as possible.
+Choosing between them as a client is not only really hard, but it also dilutes the impact of the image and feels disappointing.